aquasecurity/manifesto/README.md

 # To Do's

-* Metadata is currently pushed to a new image tagged (for example) `myorg/myimage:_manifesto_<metadata type>`.
-It would be better to push it directly to a blob (as indicated in the diagram above).
 * Add data signing capabilities and verification with Notary.
 * Code currently execs out to the docker client executable - would be better to use the go client and call the API directly.
+* You need to enter your Docker Hub username and password to put metadata (or pass them in as env vars or parameters).
+Other commands currently exec out to docker, which means an existing `docker login` is sufficient for the credentials.
+It would be better to be consistent, and even better if there were a way of using the credentials from that `docker login`